kalessil/yii2inspections/README.md

 - In IDE: File -> Settings -> Plugins, below plugins list click *Install plugin from disk* and select the file
 - In IDE: File -> Invalidate Caches / Restart.
 Click the *Invalidate and restart* button.

-IDE will suggest restarting, do so.
-Now inspections and Quick-Fixes are available.

 Inspections
 ---
 - **Missing @property annotations**, checks property feature annotations (*ready*, *has QF*)